War crimes prosecutor seeks arrest of Israeli and Hamas leaders, including Netanyahu

 Israel is not a member of the court, so even if the arrest warrants are issued, Netanyahu and Gallant do not face any immediate risk of prosecution.
 But the threat of arrest could make it difficult for the Israeli leaders to travel abroad.

-Netanyahu called the prosecutor’s accusations against him a “disgrace” and attack on the Israeli military and all of Israel.
-He vowed to press ahead with Israel’s war against Hamas militants.
+Netanyahu called the prosecutor’s accusations against him a “disgrace,” and an attack on the Israeli military and all of Israel.
+He vowed to press ahead with Israel’s war against Hamas.

-President Biden said the ICC prosecutor’s desire to arrest Netanyahu and Gallant was “outrageous,” adding “whatever this prosecutor might imply, there is no equivalence — none — between Israel and Hamas.”
+President Biden said the effort to arrest Netanyahu and Gallant over the war in Gaza was “outrageous,” adding “whatever this prosecutor might imply, there is no equivalence — none — between Israel and Hamas.”

-Hamas also denounced the ICC prosecutor’s request to arrest its leaders, saying it “equates the victim with the executioner.”
+Hamas also denounced the ICC prosecutor’s actions, saying the request to arrest its leaders “equates the victim with the executioner.”

 Netanyahu has come under heavy pressure at home to end the war sooner than later.
 Thousands of Israelis have joined weekly demonstrations calling on the government to reach a deal to bring home Israeli hostages in Hamas captivity, fearing that time is running out.